shamardb/MDK_Portfolio.py/README.md

 # SDB_Portfolio

-#### Hi!
+#### <ins>_About Me:_</ins>  Hi!
 I'm Shamar.
 I began my career as a Network Engineer, in 2015.
 Configuration of switches, routers, phones, Wireless Access points (and more) was the bulk of the job.
 Before that I was considered as the 'do-it-all' field IT admin for my Va Army National Guard units.
 I enojyed the congifguration process because it reminded me of my failed attempts to learn to code.
 The more I progressed in my carrer, the more automating tasks became a necessity.
 Eventually, automation became my favorite part of the job.
 Now, I am on a quest to transition from Network Engineering to Software Engineering.
 Here is a brief overview of my journey to get there!

-#### Technical skills: Cisco products & devices, Microsoft Office, Python, Powershell, Bash
+#### <ins>_Technical skills:_</ins>  Cisco products & devices, Microsoft Office, Python, Powershell, Bash

 ## Network Automation Experience
-- Senior Network Engineer @ Digital Realty (_April - _June 2023)
+- Senior Network Engineer @ Digital Realty (_April - June 2023_)
-- Senior Network Engineer @ Verizon Business Group - MNSO (_March 2022 - _April 2023)
+- Senior Network Engineer @ Verizon Operational Security Systems (OSS) - Infrastructure (_March 2022 - April 2023_)
-- Senior Network Engineer @ Defense Logistics Agency  (_December 2021 - _March 2022)
+- Senior Network Engineer @ Defense Logistics Agency  (_December 2021 - March 2022_)
-- Network Engineer @ Dept. of the Army; Defense Supply Center Richmond (DSCR) -  (_October 2019 - _December 2021)
+- Network Engineer @ Dept. of the Army; Defense Supply Center Richmond (DSCR) -  (_October 2019 - December 2021_)

 ## Projects